.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this position.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Ability to travel independently to various locations as required for donor meetings, on-site events, and job-related activities.
+Ability to travel independently to various locations as required for client meetings, on-site events, and job-related activities.
 This may include local and regional travel on a regular basis.

-Must have dependable transportation and maintain a valid driver’s license and automobile insurance, as travel is essential to fulfilling job responsibilities.
+Must have dependable transportation and maintain a valid driver’s license and automobile insurance, as travel to client sites and external venues is essential to fulfilling job responsibilities.

 While performing the duties of this job, the employee is regularly required to walk, sit and stand; use hands to finger manipulation, handle, feel, reach with arms and hands and talk and hear.